dddomin3/DSPi/README.md

 zcat config.gz > .config
 # or grab it from the sd card

-make menuconfig #Need a large terminal
+rm .oldconfig # do i need to do this? make olddefconfig # this sets defaults for a lot of stuff make menuconfig # Need a large terminal

 # Kernel Features > Preemption Kernel (Low Latency Desktop)
 # CPU Power Management > Frequency Scaling > Performance